Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 });
 ```

- - 	Your `Main Activity` should be look similar to this:
+ - 	Your `Main Activity` should be now look similar to this:

 > MainActivity.java